Multi-messenger Emission from Tidal Waves in Neutron Star Oceans: Neutron Star Ocean Oscillation Modes

 \subsection{Semi-Analytic Ocean Modes and Tidal Resonance}

-We now provide a simple analytic argument for how the ocean mode frequency scales with model parameters.
+We now provide a simple analytic argument {to demonstrate the existence of ocean modes and estimate} how the ocean mode frequency scales with model parameters {in both the rigid crust and elastic crust cases}.
 This will also give the time of tidal resonance as a function of model parameters.
-We assume that the ocean mode frequency $\omega$ is functionally related to the inverse of the sound crossing time inside the ocean

-where $p_o$ is the pressure at the bottom of the ocean.
-Supplying a general polytropic equation of state gives